Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 He was asked, for example, about American exceptionalism.

-He would say, well, uh, I imagine the Swiss think they're pretty exceptional too.
+He would say, well, I imagine the Swiss think they're pretty exceptional too.

 We have no claim on that.

-And I happen to know, I can't, I can't quote you the specific interview, but I know that Obama has said, well, who are we to tell people they can't have something?
+And I happen to know, I can't quote you the specific interview, but I know that Obama has said, well, who are we to tell people they can't have something?

-He might not have said it that exact way, but uh he said that that, well, we're not the only ones in the world in title of stuff.
+He might not have said it that exact way, but He said that, well, we're not the only ones in the world entitled this stuff.

-Now we we know that that Barack Obama, we know it.
+Now, we know that Barack Obama, we know it.

 We know that Barack Obama does not hold this nation in high esteem in traditional ways.

-And a social justice people believe this country has benefited unfairly from an exercise and projection of power that has been mean and unfair to other smaller nations in the world.
+And the social justice people believe this country has benefited unfairly from an exercise and projection of power that has been mean and unfair to other smaller nations in the world.

 I also know it because he's a liberal.